tim0g/timog.org/content/posts/japan flattest prefecture/index.md

 *So which prefecture is it?*

 If you guessed "Okinawa," you wouldn't be far off the mark.
-But even Okinawa's 526-meter [Mount Omoto](https://en.wikipedia.org/wiki/Mount_Omoto) is just a little bit taller than [Mount Atago](https://en.wikipedia.org/wiki/Mount_Atago_(Minamib%C5%8Ds%C5%8D,_Chiba)) of Chiba Prefecture, which claims the title of Japan's "flattest prefecture."
+But even Okinawa's diminutive 526-meter [Mount Omoto](https://en.wikipedia.org/wiki/Mount_Omoto) is just a little bit taller than [Mount Atago](https://en.wikipedia.org/wiki/Mount_Atago_(Minamib%C5%8Ds%C5%8D,_Chiba)) of Chiba Prefecture, which claims the title of Japan's "flattest prefecture."
 (See the list of [highest mountains by prefecture](#highest-mountains-in-each-prefecture-in-japan) below.)

-## Chiba, Japan's flattest prefecture
+## Chiba, the land of a thousand leaves and Japan's flattest prefecture

 For people living in the Greater Tokyo Area, Chiba Prefecture (千葉県) is mostly associated with [Tokyo Disney Resort](https://www.tokyodisneyresort.jp/top.html) located in Urayasu City and [Narita International Airport](https://timog.org/christmas-2021-in-narita-airport/) located in the Narita City.